-On Sunday 12 April the bunch sets off for the 118th edition of Paris-Roubaix.
-Also known as the ‘Hell of the North’, the race is one of the oldest and one of the most difficult one-day races with riders having to endure a daunting gauntlet of cobbled sectors before the finish in the Roubaix Velodrome.
-The 30 sectors of pavé on this year’s route add up to 55 kilometres, while the total route amounts to 259 kilometres.
+On Sunday 12 April the bunch was scheduled to set off for the 118th edition of Paris-Roubaix, but the ‘Hell of the North’ has been postponed due to the coronavirus outbreak.
+The race is one of the oldest and one of the most difficult one-day races with riders having to endure a daunting gauntlet of cobbled sectors before the finish in the Roubaix Velodrome.
+The 30 sectors of pavé on this year’s route will add up to 55 kilometres, while the total route amounts to 259 kilometres.
 (Slideshow route/profile)

 Easily outsprinting fellow-attacker Nils Politt in the Roubaix Velodrome, Philippe Gilbert won the 2019 edition.
 Yves Lampaert rounded out the podium.